JacobH140/century-of-college-football/README.md

 # Warnings
 - Data from 2020 is inconsisent due to Covid-19.
-- Likewise for 1939-1945.
+- Likewise for 1939-1945 due to WWII.
 In fact, the entire dataset pre-1970 looks like 2020 in places — expect to exercise extra care if using it.